 When you live in a tiny home, it's hard to know where to put all your stuff.
 That new pair of heels?
 I guess they'll have to double as décor on the mantel.
 That massive accumulation of books?
 Say hello to a makeshift side table.
 If you find yourself living in close quarters, then we don't need to remind you how tricky decorating can be in a small space, where maximizing storage, utilizing square footage, and creative organization hacks are of utmost importance.

 And while we often like to share new advice for making the most of your tiny housing, sometimes it can be more helpful to share what not to do.
 Since everyone has made some mistakes along the way, we thought we'd share our quick fixes so you can avoid learning the hard way.
-Read on for six mistakes to watch out for when outfitting your petite pad.
+Read on for six mistakes to watch out for when decorating small spaces.